richtabor/MerlinWP/README.md

 ## Usage

-### 1. Add Merlin WP to your theme
+### 1. Add Merlin WP to your WordPress theme

 First, [download the latest release](https://github.com/richtabor/MerlinWP/releases) from the Merlin WP GitHub reposity.
 Next, add all of the files within the release into your theme.

-Now all you need to do is require the `merlin.php` class, `merlin-config.php` and the composer autoload files in your `functions.php`.
+Now all you need to do is require the `merlin.php` class, `merlin-config.php` and the composer autoload files in your `functions.php`, like this:

-Refer to the example below:

 ```php
 require_once get_parent_theme_file_path( '/inc/merlin/vendor/autoload.php' );